UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/midterm-study-guide.md

   * organization (drawing the cons diagrams)
   * using definition of data like LIST(A) to guide recursive implementation

+* lambdas
-* lambdas expressions as values
+  * lambda expressions as values (what is the result of programs with lambdas?)
+  * free variables in lambda expressions (uScheme and lambda calculus)
+  * substitution in lambda calculus (see substitution examples from slides)

 * higher-order functions that encapsulate recursive patterns
   * be able to use any of the hofs from exercises: